Japanese

 Time-series representation of globally averaged CH4 mole fractions

-Blue: monthly mean mole fractions.
+Blue: monthly mean concentration.
 Red: monthly mean with seasonal variations removed.

 Zonally averaged mole fractions